Dikachis/monty/README.md

 # 0x19.
 C - Stacks, Queues - LIFO, FIFO
-About: Stack and queue, and their usage
+About: stack, queue, and their usage

 ## Objectives:
 * To know what LIFO and FIFO mean